Program overview

 The Opticianry program offers several unique features that enhance the learning experience:

-• Hands-on Training: Students will gain practical experience in a state-of-the-art opticianry lab, preparing them for real-world applications.
+• Hands-On Learning: Students gain practical experience in state-of-the-art opticianry labs.

-• Industry Connections: Opportunities to engage with industry professionals and state-of-the-art products, fostering valuable networking.
+• Industry Connections: Opportunities to engage with industry professionals and state-of-the-art products.

 • Applied Research Spaces: Access to advanced equipment and labs, including the HOYA Vision Care Eyeglass Dispensing Lab.